Keshav365/L2AIMl/readme.md

 - Visualizes data trends using histograms and scatter plots.

 ## **Reference**
-A Jupyter Notebook (`notebook.ipynb`) is included for reference, showcasing data preprocessing, model training, and evaluation.
+The Jupyter Notebook (`notebook.ipynb`) is included for reference, showcasing data preprocessing, model training, and evaluation.

 ---

 This setup ensures that the application runs smoothly on any platform.
 Let me know if you need modifications! 🚀
 ```

-I will also generate the reference Jupyter Notebook (`notebook.ipynb`) now.

 The `notebook.ipynb` file has been created, which includes dataset loading, model training, evaluation, and visualization.

 Now, here is the `requirements.txt` file: